szabgab/slides/python/tk.md

 Create an application that we can use to play [Master Mind](https://en.wikipedia.org/wiki/Mastermind_(board_game))

+## Exercise: Tk - a GUI for a grep-like application
+{id: exercise-tk-grep}

+The GUI should accept:

+* A filename, a wilde-card expression, maybe a dirctory name (and then a flag to recurse or not).
+* A regular expression.
+* Various flags for regex.

+* Then it should display the lines that match the expression in the selected files.

 ## Solution: Tk - Calculator one line
 {id: solution-tk-calcilator-one-line}
 {i: Entry}